Planning a trip to Asheville, NC, and wondering where the best places to eat in Asheville are? You’re in luck!

 Sierra Nevada Brewery is one of the largest breweries in Asheville, NC.
 It’s also a great lunch spot.
 They offer brewery tours with a tasting room and a full restaurant.
 Their food was super tasty and they have nice grounds for enjoying a warm day in Asheville.

 Asheville shines at night.
-I personally believe some of Asheville’s best restaurants are open for dinner service.
-Most focus on creative menus that feature local and fresh ingredients.
-The Appalachian mountains are a great climate for growing fruits, vegetables, and livestock giving restaurants access to incredible ingredients.
+Most of Asheville’s best restaurants are open for dinner service only.
+Many focus on creative menus that feature local and fresh ingredients since the Appalachian mountains are a great climate for growing fruits, vegetables, and livestock – they have access to amazing fresh ingredients.

-Below are a few of the top places to eat dinner in the city.
+Below are a few of the best places to eat in Asheville for dinner.

 Limones is one of the older restaurants in the city.
 Its nearly 20+ years in operation is a testament to the quality of its food and the wonderful dining experience you’ll have here.
 Limones serves Mexican and Central American-inspired foods that will leave your taste buds buzzing.
 Reservations are highly recommended although you always have the chance of grabbing a spot at the bar.

-Curate is known as Asheville’s best restaurant from James Beard award-winning chef Katie Button.
-Serving authentic Spanish tapas and dishes.
+Curate serves authentic Spanish tapas and dishes.
 This restaurant is extremely tough to get a reservation at.
 We ended up snagging a canceled reservation (sign up for that here) and finally got to see what this restaurant was made of.

-The food was good, it wasn’t the best we’ve ever had.
-It’s definitely worth a visit, and if you haven’t been to Spain, Curate’s tapas are authentic.
+In all honestly, the food was good but it wasn’t great.
+It’s worth a visit especially if you haven’t been to Spain, Curate’s tapas are authentic.
 But we feel Asheville has other incredible restaurants to try if you are short on time.

 Plant is an upscale, vegan, plant-based restaurant that is getting a ton of recognition for its innovative menu.
 We finally got a table here during our last stay and it did not disappoint.
 Even if you’re not vegetarian or vegan (we aren’t), their food is super creative and delicious.
 This will be a restaurant we return to every time we come back to Asheville, no matter what.

 We went to Jargon during our last trip to Asheville and it’s quickly become one of our favorite restaurants in the city.
-Located in West Asheville, Jargon offers both creative cocktails and a seasonally changing menu.
+Located in West Asheville, Jargon offers both creative cocktails and a seasonally changing menu and is considered one of the best places to eat in Asheville.

 We loved everything we got on the menu and highly recommend it if you’re looking for a nice meal.
 Once again, reservations are highly recommended if you want a table.
-But we sat a the bar and enjoyed getting to watch them make the wild cocktails.
+We sat a the bar and enjoyed getting to watch them make the wild cocktails.

 Asheville, NC is one of the cities we could return to over and over again and continue to find new amazing places to eat.
-It is growing quickly and loads of new chefs are opening up restaurants there, meaning you can come back in the future and still have more delicious restaurants to try.
+Hopefully, this post sharing the 15 best places to eat in Asheville give you a great start to a foodie trip here.